mailtrap/mailtrap-dotnet/UPGRADE-3.0.md

 ### Summary

-This release contains a **BC BREAK** refactor of the email client surface:
+This release contains a **BREAKING CHANGE** refactor of the email client surface:

-- `IEmailClient` has been refactored to be a **base interface** `IEmailClient<TRequest, TResponse>` and defines a common contract for both single and batch email clients.
+- `IEmailClient` has been refactored into a generic base interface `IEmailClient<TRequest, TResponse>` that defines a common contract for both single and batch email clients.
 - Two specialized interfaces were introduced:
   - `ISendEmailClient` — for single-send (`SendEmailRequest` / `SendEmailResponse`).
   - `IBatchEmailClient` — for batch sends (`BatchEmailRequest` / `BatchEmailResponse`).